Our top tips for your house valuation

 Alternatively, you could make the most of our Part Exchange scheme.
 We could buy your existing home so you can move into your dream home faster – helping you avoid unnecessary hassle, chains, and estate agent fees.

-2. Preparing for a house valuation?
+2. How to prepare for a house valuation?

 There are many factors out of your control that will affect your house valuation, such as your property’s size, location, and the current market.
 However, if you’re wondering how to get a higher house valuation, a little consideration about how to best show off your property to an estate agent can go a long way.